c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ## 🎁 Unwrapping an Optional
 :::note

-Unwrapping an Optional is safe because it checks it has a result present before trying to use it.
+Unwrapping an Optional is safe because the language checks whether the Optional has a ("non-empty", non-`fault` &mdash; hence representable as intended) result present before trying to use it.
+Used properly, this enables easy handling of special cases.

-After unwrapping, the variable then behaves like a normal variable, a non-Optional.
+After unwrapping, the variable then behaves like a normal variable: a non-Optional.
 :::

 ## Checking if an Optional is empty